thomascgray/rpg-whiteboard-solidjs/README.md

 - opacity
 - rounding/cropping

+- when you're dragging an object mark it as dragging, so we DONT show its toolbar

 ### performance

 **if we get rid of using state as the core, we dont need the pre stuff. the state IS the pre stuff, and we just change against the dom directly**